Siege of Danzig (1807): Surrender and aftermath

 Danzig capitulated on 24 May 1807.
 Napoleon then ordered the siege of the nearby Weichselmünde fort, but Kamensky had fled with his troops, and the garrison capitulated shortly afterwards.
 The battle cost the French 6,000 killed and wounded, while the Prussians lost 3,000 killed, wounded and sick, and the Russians 1,500.
-In recompense for Lefebvre's services, Napoléon granted him the title “Duc de Dantzig” in a letter to the Senate dated 28 May, but he did not inform him directly, merely noting to the marshal on 29 May, I am […] very satisfied with your services, and I have already given proof of this, which you will discover when you read the latest news from Paris and which will leave you in no doubt as to my opinion of you.
+In recompense for Lefebvre's services, Napoléon granted him the title Duc de Dantzig in a letter to the Senate dated 28 May, but he did not inform him directly, merely noting to the marshal on 29 May, I am...very satisfied with your services, and I have already given proof of this, which you will discover when you read the latest news from Paris and which will leave you in no doubt as to my opinion of you.

 On 9 September 1807, Napoleon established the Free City of Danzig, as a semi-independent state.
-This territory was carved out from lands that made up part of the Kingdom of Prussia, consisting of the city of Danzig (now known as Gdańsk) along with its rural possessions on the mouth of Vistula, together with the Hel Peninsula and the southern half of the Vistula Spit.
-From late January to 29 November 1813, Russian forces laid siege to the city and the French occupying forces withdrew on 2 January 1814.
+This territory was carved from lands that comprised part of the Kingdom of Prussia, consisting of the city of Danzig (now known as Gdańsk) along with its rural possessions on the mouth of Vistula, together with the Hel Peninsula and the southern half of the Vistula Spit.
+From late January to 29 November 1813, Russian forces laid siege to the city, and the French occupying forces withdrew on 2 January 1814.